Windyways/The-Salem-Trials/README.md

 VILLAGERS
 - Sheriff - Learn how many liars are adjacent to you.
 (Mix of Lover + Judge)
 - Admirer - Pick 1 character: Learn if they are Corrupted.
 (Village Plague Doctor)
+- Detective - Learn how close an evil is to a random Good Villager.
+(Alternative to Scout)

 MINIONS
-- Pestilence - Game Start: Corrupt a random Good Villager.
-I Lie and Disguise.
-(Alternative to Poisoner)
 - Illusionist - I Lie and Disguise as a not-in-play Villager.
 (Alternative to Minion)

-DEMONS
-- Cultist - Game Start: Transform a random Good Villager into an existing Minion.
-I Lie and Disguise.
-(Mix of Chancellor + Puppeteer)